-For 116 years, since 1890, Savannah State University (SSU) – a four-year institution – has been an important part of higher education.
+Since 1890, Savannah State University (SSU) – a four-year institution – has been an important part of higher education.
 As the oldest public HBCU in Georgia and the oldest institution of higher learning in the historic city of Savannah, SSU has served this community with distinction while meeting the educational needs of an increasingly diverse student population.
 Savannah State provides a comprehensive college experience that adds value to the academic, personal, social and cultural growth of its students.

-Savannah State University develops productive members of a global society through high-quality instruction, scholarship, research, service and community involvement.
+Savannah State University develops productive members of a global society through high-quality instruction, scholarship, research, service, and community involvement.
 The University fosters engaged learning and personal growth in a student-centered environment that celebrates the African American legacy while nurturing a diverse student body.
-Savannah State University offers graduate and undergraduate studies including nationally accredited programs in the liberal arts, the sciences and the professions.
+Savannah State University offers graduate and undergraduate studies including nationally accredited programs in the liberal arts, the sciences, and the professions.

 - The university enrolls more than 3,800 students, many of who come from Georgia, with a growing number hailing from out of state and abroad.
 The average age of students attending Savannah State University is 25, and the majority are female.